apache/linkis-website/docs/user-guide/control-panel/overview.md

 ---
-title: Description of the main interface of the management console
+title: Description of The Main Interface of The Management Console
 sidebar_position: 0
 ---